 I am not claiming that gender issues are all that Ennis’ work is about.
 But I do suggest that their importance have been overshadowed by more obvious aspects of his work, such as the critique of the comics tradition.
 No one who is not deeply interested in a subject would return to it as often as Ennis does gender issues.

 Nor am I agreeing with Ennis’ positions.
 If nothing else, I can imagine few women who want to think of their role as the redeemers and moral compass for their lovers and spouses.
-Yet, despite everything, Ennis’ discussion of gender roles works in a way that Dave Sims’ do not, and is far less offensive.
+Yet, despite everything, Ennis’ discussion of gender roles works in a way that Dave Sims’ does not, and is far less offensive.

 The reason, I think, is that Ennis seems genuinely divided on the subject.
 On the one hand, he is obsessed with machismo, and of how manly men interact with each other.
 On the other hand, he also views machismo as ultimately childish, and needing to give way to a less violent maturity that can only be won through the love of wife and family.
 The places where machismo operates may be the places where he finds stories, but he also considers those who remain there too long as immature.